13.1. Norms

 DESCRIPTION

-The l_{\pm \infty} is the maximum or minimum absolute value of the vector.
+The \(l_{\pm \infty}\)-norm is the vector elements’ maximum or minimum absolute value.

 MATLAB EXAMPLE